fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/proposal/index.rst

 `sensor_msgs/JointState <http://docs.ros.org/melodic/api/sensor_msgs/html/msg/JointState.html>`_
 message for posture information.
-However, in contrast to that we propose to use a plain :code:`float64[]` field instead of a full joint state in order to prevent redundant information / contain a lot of unused fields.
+However, in contrast to that we propose to use a plain :code:`float64[]` field instead of a full joint state in order to prevent redundant information / containing a lot of unused fields.
 This on the other hand raises the requirement to specify the joint names on a higher level as mentioned above.

 It is still open how posture information should be treated.
 Here, multiple options seem valid at